 With fabulous views over Falmouth Bay, Tresanton became a landmark when hotelier Olga Polizzi created the first truly fashionable and chic British seaside bolthole.
-This year, celebrating its 20th anniversary, it effortlessly continues to hold its own without any of the pretension of more recent, glossier addresses.
-Indeed, with its new Beach Club for lounging in the sun or eating gourmet burgers, it has never been better.
+This year, celebrating its 21st anniversary, it effortlessly continues to hold its own without any of the pretension of more recent, glossier addresses.
+Indeed, with its Beach Club, new last year, for lounging in the sun or eating gourmet burgers, it has never been better.
 Bedrooms are engaging and stylish and there’s a ship’s deck of a terrace.
 But the hotel also has cosiness, underpinned by professional service from waiters in white, silver-buttoned jackets.
 As well as the bedrooms in the main house, there are three each in separate Rock Cottage and The Nook.
 These fabulous suites are perfect for families, while the master suite in Rock Cottage has a wood burner and crow’s nest terrace.
 As for the locally sourced food, it’s served in a magical Mediterranean room, sunlit by day, candlelit by night.

 Take the ferry to Falmouth.
 The 20 minute journey takes you across Falmouth Bay past two castles.
 When you disembark at the Prince of Wales Pier we recommend you turn right and explore High Street.
 The cluster of little shops, bakeries and cafes are delightful.